oroinc/documentation/user_guide/user_management_roles.rst

 .. note::

-    Please note that "HAS ROLE" check-box defines if the user is assign the specific role at create/edit form whereof you are.
+    Please note that "HAS ROLE" check-box defines if the user is assign the specific role that you are editing/creating.

 *Manage Roles*